-Year-end can be a stressful time for your small businesses.
-From staffing for the holiday season and processing year-end bonuses, to closing out the 2020 books and reporting annual returns, we know it’s the busiest time of year.
+From staffing for the holiday season and processing year-end bonuses, to closing out the 2020 books and reporting annual returns, we know this is the busiest time of year for small businesses.

 But don’t worry!
-We’re here with the ultimate checklist to make it easy to stay organized and check all the boxes.
-Let’s get those to-do’s done so you can get back to work — and even spend some quality time with your family!
+We’ve got the ultimate checklist to make it easy to stay organized and check all the boxes.
+Let’s get those to-do’s done so you can get back to work — or maybe even spend some quality time with loved ones!

 Year-End Payroll and HR Checklist

 Verify Employee and Contractor data